3031 Long Hollow Pike

 If you have any questions, email John Steen at firstname.lastname@example.org.

-Classes for the Winter Term will meet on Wednesdays January 15-March 11 from 6:15-7:45 p.m. in the upstairs rooms at the Long Hollow Hendersonville Campus, 3031 Long Hollow Pike.
+Classes for the Spring Term will meet on Wednesdays March 25 – May 20 from 6:15-7:45 p.m. in the upstairs rooms at the Long Hollow Hendersonville Campus, 3031 Long Hollow Pike.
 Each class will meet for eight weeks of instruction and one week of final review of course information.

 Pastor Robby wants to remove any barriers that prevent people from pursuing education through LHI.
-So, beginning in January, we will be offering the same seminary-style LHI classes we have been, but at a different price.
+In January, we began offering the same seminary-style LHI classes we have been, but at a different price.
 For this upcoming term, the only cost to anyone registering for a class will be a seat reservation fee of $10.
 This fee will help us with room setup, printing, classroom materials, etc. When you register online, please choose whether you will be taking the class for credit or whether you will be auditing it.
 Class size will be limited to 25 students per class.

 Carson, D. A., and Douglas J. Moo.
 An Introduction to the New Testament.
 2nd edition.
 Grand Rapids: Zondervan Publishing House, 2005.

 Below are the two required textbooks for Theology 1, 2, and 3.
-Theology 2 and 3 will both be offered throughout the year.
+Theology 1 and 3 will both be offered throughout the year.
+We advise purchasing them now so that you will have them on the first night of class, March 20th.
+We encourage you to purchase your books wherever you normally purchase your books either in a store or online.

 Erickson, Millard.
 Introducing Christian Doctrine.
 Third Edition, edited by L. Arnold Hustad.
 Grand Rapids: Baker Academic, 2015.